How do I restore from an iCloud backup if my device is already set up for use?

 - Connect your device to a power source and make sure that it's connected to the Internet via Wi-Fi.

-- Follow the instructions for restoring your iOS device from an iCloud backup, which include making sure that your device is using the latest version of iOS.
+- Follow the instructions for restoring your iOS device from an iCloud backup, which include making sure that your device has the latest version of iOS.

 Why are no iCloud backups available for my device?

-If the list of iCloud backups is empty or dimmed, consider these possibilities:
+If the list of iCloud backups is empty or dimmed:

 - Your device might never have completed a successful backup to iCloud.
 Incomplete backups don't show a size or date, and you can't use them to restore your device.
 Make sure that you have correctly followed the instructions for backing up your iOS device to iCloud.